Pictured: Magnus Carlsen

 Here’s what I’ve decided.

-If you have access only to Bovada, it’s Caruana or nothing.
+It’s Caruana or nothing.
 It’s not worth taking that bad of a line on Carlsen.

 If you have accounts at one of the other books, take the champ. #TeamNorway4Lyfe.